 public static string GetConnectionString()

-In order for it to work, the alternate connection string must be specified in Web.config or ideally user.config before you run the setup page.
+The alternate connection string must be specified in the user.config file before you run the setup page.
 So the first step should be to establish the alternate connection string before installing any files.
-In my example, the connection string is added like this:
+In our example, the connection string would be: